ComprosoftCEO/lines-of-battle/Protocol.md

 **Sent to:** All players and all viewers

-This message returns the next state of the game world and the number of seconds left in the game.
+This message returns the next state of the game world and the number of "ticks" left in the game.
 It also returns a map of the actions that were performed by the players during the last tick.
 Note that the map may not contain an entry for every player if a player didn't take an action during the last game tick.